longlostjames/ncas-radar-data-standard/docs/source/overview.rst

-Below is a minimal example in Python of accessing a 2-dimensional field variable, *DBZH*, along with its *units* attribute and a global *title* attribute from a netCDF file, is given below.
+Below is a minimal example in Python of accessing a 2-dimensional field variable, *DBZH*, along with its *units* attribute and a global *title* attribute from a netCDF file.
 Note that the netCDF library, *netCDF4*, is not included as part of the Python standard library, but may be installed using your system package manager, pip, or conda.